Szilvia Ábrahám: Career

 Her decision was proved to be right, as she scored a career record 128 league goals in the following season and also received her first senior international call-up from Eszter Mátéfi in September 2010, in preparation for the GF World Cup.

 She made it to the traveling squad and debuted in the Hungarian national team on 21 September 2010 against Germany.
 Three months later, she was selected into the national team for the European Championship as well, however, this spell was cut short as she was replaced by Tímea Tóth after the preliminary round, to widen the options on back positions.

 The performances shown by Ábrahám have impressed Siófok KC, that secured her services for two years, starting from 1 July 2011.
 The deal was announced on 5 May 2011, when the ambitious club revealed that they signed Ábrahám along with other two Hungarian internationals, Bernadett Bódi and Renáta Mörtel.

 In June 2015 she announced her retirement from professional handball.
 Between 2015 and 2017 she played for a Hungarian second division team, Pilisvörösvári KSK.
-Since 2018 she plays for Esztergomi Vitézek RAFC in the Hungarian third division.
+Between 2018 and 2024 she played for Esztergomi Vitézek RAFC in the Hungarian third, later the second division.
+She was part of the team that managed to qualify for the top division.